 I have my students each clean their own whiteboards and wipe out the inside of their desks with Lysol wipes.
 They also take turns sharpening new pencils and labeling folders.

-It’s easy to prep class sets of data and homework folders by passing out new folders to each student.
+It’s easy to prep class sets of homework and data folders by passing out new folders to each student.
 I ask them to glue a label to the front of each folder.
 (Stock up on folders during the summer back to school sales.)
 All of this takes less than 5 minutes and saves me a lot of time.
 I also have my students each write a note to next year’s class and place it inside the folders.
 Those are always a lot of fun to read!

 I hope you’ve found some helpful ideas for organizing and packing up your classroom to make setting up next year a snap!
 If you like these ideas, why not pin them for next year and share with your teacher friends?